Jordan Murray (Canadian football): Professional career

+Hamilton Tiger-Cats

 Murray was signed by the Hamilton Tiger-Cats on July 19, 2021.
 He began the 2021 season on the practice roster, but was promoted to the team's active roster in Week 4 and made his professional debut, starting at right tackle, on August 27, 2021, against the Montreal Alouettes.
 Murray played and started in nine regular season games for the Tiger-Cats in 2021 and also started in the East Final.
 On January 15, 2022, he was released in order to pursue a contract in the National Football League.

+Indianapolis Colts

 On January 20, 2022, Murray signed a reserve/future contract with the Indianapolis Colts.
 He was waived on August 30, 2022 and signed to the practice squad the next day.
 He signed a reserve/future contract on January 9, 2023.
 He was waived on August 1, 2023.

+Hamilton Tiger-Cats (II)

 On September 2, 2023, Murray re-signed with the Tiger-Cats.

+Edmonton Elks

+The Edmonton Elks announced that they had signed Murray through free agency on February 11, 2026.